Roman civil war of 350–353

 The Roman civil war of 350–353 AD was a war fought between the Roman emperor Constantius II and the usurper Magnentius.

 Background

 With the death of Constantine I in 337 AD, the empire was divided between his three sons from his marriage to Fausta.
 Constantine II received Gaul, Spain and Britain.
 Constantius II was given Asia Minor, Egypt and Syria.
 Finally, Constans I obtained Italy, North Africa and Illyricum.
 Constantine II resented his brothers for not respecting his seniority as the eldest, and therefore the senior Augustus.
 Unhappy over the distribution of the provinces, he invaded Italy in 340 AD, only to be killed in an ambush by Constans' troops.
 Constans now assumed control of all the western provinces of the empire.

-Constans was particularly disliked by the legions, and in 350 AD, he was overthrown by a military conspiracy and killed while fleeing to safety.
-The army elevated a barbarian officer called Magnentius as the new western emperor, bringing him into conflict with Constantius, the sole remaining son of Constantine I.
+Constans grew unpopular with the army, leading to a military conspiracy which overthrew and killed him in 350 AD.
+The soldiers elevated a barbarian officer called Magnentius as the new western emperor, bringing him into conflict with Constantius, the sole remaining son of Constantine I.